 Raffles Grand Hotel d'Angkor

-Raffles Grand Hotel d’Angkor Reopens After Extensive Renovation
+Raffles Grand Hotel d'angkor Reopens To The World

-First opened in 1932 and widely celebrated as La Grande Dame de Angkor, the hotel has been welcoming discerning travellers and famous faces - from Charlie Chaplin to Jackie Kennedy and Michelle Obama - to the historic heart of Cambodia for over eighty years.
+First opened in 1932 and widely celebrated as La Grande Dame de Angkor, the hotel has been welcoming discerning travellers and famous faces - from Charlie Chaplin to Jackie Kennedy and Michelle Obama - to the historic heart of Cambodia for almost ninety years.